 - non-human species, both animal and plant, and their biodiversity - environmental goods and services such as the production of food and feed - resources used in agriculture, forestry, fisheries and tourism - amenities used in spiritual, cultural and recreational activities - media such as soil, water and air - natural processes such as carbon, nitrogen and water cycles.

 Environmental exposure

-The exposure of animals, plants and other organisms in the natural environment.
+The exposure of wildlife.
+This includes exposure of animals, plants and other organisms in the natural environment.

 Equivalent dose